 About Tending Fences

 They say that we teach best what we most need to learn, and that is so true in regards to the process of writing Tending Fences.
-I started writing this book during a time when my health was suffering, my emotional heart was struggling, my life energy was very low and I had some significant relationships in which I did not feel comfortably myself.
+I started writing during a time when my health was suffering, my emotional heart was struggling, my life energy was very low and I had some significant relationships in which I did not feel comfortably myself.
 As I sought out help from the medical community and some fabulous counselors, I learned that all those things were related and that the most promising healing would come from building better fences in my relationships with people, ideas, and my health.

 Much love to you,